Instructions Reference

 <p><xsl:value-of select="$label"/></p> <!-- "default" -->

-Note: Shadowing is legal but can be confusing.
+Note: shadowing is legal, but it can confuse readers.
 Many XSLT processors emit warnings for shadowed variables.

 #Top-Level vs. Local Variables